Exercise 2 - Vector data via OGC API - Features

 Tip

-extension.
+(right click anywhere on the toolbar icons and select).
 It will display HTTP traffic within QGIS and is a valuable tool in debugging failing connections.

 Note